-StarCommunity.Modules.Webmail is described by clicking on their respective names.
+First, import the necessary namespaces that will be needed.
+The namespaces StarCommunity.Core, StarCommunity.Core.Modules.Security and StarCommunity.Modules.Webmail are described by clicking on their respective names.
 Make sure you also add the mentioned assemblies as references, as mentioned in section 1.1.1.

-'''

-using StarCommunity.Core;

-using StarCommunity.Core.Modules.Security;

-using StarCommunity.Modules.Webmail;
+using StarCommunity.Core; using StarCommunity.Core.Modules.Security; using StarCommunity.Modules.Webmail;

-'''